graphql/graphql-spec/spec/Section 4 -- Introspection.md

 **Schema Introspection Schema**

-The schema introspection system is itself, of course, represented as a GraphQL schema.
-Below is the full schema introspection set of type system definitions, which are expanded upon in the sections below.
+The schema introspection system is itself represented as a GraphQL schema.
+Below are the full set of type system definitions providing schema introspection, which are fully defined in the sections below.

 ```graphql
 type __Schema {